7 App Experts on Developing for Android or iOS

 “It varies based on the application requirements and the goals of the company needing the apps.
 There are some cases where Android must be used, especially when dealing with deep hardware integrations or customized ROMs.
 There are other instances where there’s simply not enough funding to build on both platforms at once.
 Our general guidance is that if the resources are available to do so and it’s beneficial to be on both platforms, build for both in parallel.”

-If you want to discover more on how the above companies are working with their clients to turn ideas into successful apps, download (no email required) our latest latest eBook: Expert Advice on Building Successful Mobile Apps.
+If you want to discover more on how the above companies are working with their clients to turn ideas into successful apps, download (no email required) our latest latest eBook: From A to App Success.